 Engineering, Construction and Project Development

-The Manager of Construction and Facilities and a Project Manager provide engineering and technical support to the District.
+The Director of Utility Operations and a Project Manager provide engineering and technical support to the District.
 They oversee and plan projects such as improvements, construction, operations and modifications to the water and electric utility systems and District facilities.
 This includes preparing bidding documents/procedures and working with consultants and contractors.
 For information about public works and contracting with the PUD click here.